paige-ingram/calhacks2024/README.md

 - **GEMINI API**: Conversation history analysis and summarization.
 - **Google Echo**: For voice interactions and summarizing insights.
 - **Spotify API**: Emotion-based music recommendations.
+- **Arize: Phoenix**: For real-time tracking and performance evaluation of AI models.
 - **Computer Vision**: Used for user recognition and motion detection.
+- **Dynamic UI/UX Design with Dark and Light Mode**: Created with React and TypeScript to offer an engaging and intuitive user experience that adapts to user preferences.

 ## Deployment